erikdubois/Sardi/README.md

 I skipped logging in detail since it would have taken me more time to log than to actually change things but here is what I did.

+Made it obvious in the numbering that 6.2 and 7 version are completely different.

 Changed the structure of the Sardi icons folders

 From scalable